20 Vegetarian Recipes For Easy Weeknight Dinners

 Well, this is the antidote 🙂

-I’ve put together 20 vegetarian dinner ideas that will come in handy when you’re looking for a healthy recipe that doesn’t skimp on flavor.
+I’ve put together 20 vegetarian dinner ideas that will come in handy when you’re looking for a plant based recipe that doesn’t skimp on flavor.

 And to keep it super easy and confusion-free, these vegetarian recipes are actually 100% plant based.